Work with XML and JSON

 Wrap up and next steps

-In this guide, we’ve:
+In this tutorial, we’ve:

 • Created a new project